JonPSmith/AspNetReactSamples/README.md

 *NOTE: commands with `watch` in them stay running and will rebuild the files and re-run the command if a *.js file is saved.
 Very useful when debugging/developing.*

+##### 4c.
+Notes about the Unit Tests

+I have only written a few [Unit Tests](https://github.com/JonPSmith/AspNetReactSamples/tree/master/ReactTests/Tests) just to prove that my Test configuration/commands works.
+See [???? the article ?????](#) for more information on Unit Testing.

-## NOTE: Making the application ready for production
+### NOTE: Making the application ready for production

 While the React build process have totally valid development and production paths I haven't handled all the ASP.NET side of production/deployment.